Rainbow Mountain Day Hike

-Our tour begins at 3:30 am with pick-up at your hotel in Cusco.
+Your guide will meet you at your hotel in Cusco the evening before your hike to finalize details and ensure all your questions are answered.
+Our tour begins early the next morning with pick-up at your hotel in Cusco.
 We will drive 2 hours to Cusipata and stop for a delicious breakfast at a hand-picked restaurant (included.)
-After breakfast we have another 1 hour drive across the Peruvian landscape, past traditional villages and stunning views of the high Andes to our trailhead at Phulawasipata (15,149').
+After breakfast we have another 1 hour drive across the Peruvian landscape, past traditional villages and stunning views of the high Andes to our trailhead at Phulawasipata (15,149′).

 Our hike begins along a meandering path with spectacular views of snow-capped peaks and herds of Alpacas and llamas.
 After 1.5-2 hours of hiking we come to Rainbow Mountain (16,466′.)
 No Photoshop or Instagram filters here!
 The stunning display of colorful landscapes, framed by glaciated mountains in the background make for breathtaking photography.
 We will take our time at the summit to take pictures, explore and soak up the beauty.

 Then we’ll take a short, 20-minute hike into the Red Valley itself, a tranquil and beautiful hike amongst crimson rocks that leads us to another spectacular view of the valley.

 When it is time to turn back, we hike downhill the way we came in.
 In a sense though this is almost a different hike, as we take in the views that were behind us on our ascent.
 The hike back will take around 60-90 minutes.
 We’ll shuttle back toward Cusco, stopping again in Cusipata for a delicious Peruvian lunch, and finishing up our drive, and our day after that.